 ➤ Why were Member fees decided?

 Members enjoy unparalleled access to their personal physician.
-Vastly smaller practice size for each doctor will allow same day service.
+By having fewer patients than in a traditional clinic, our provider has time to see his patients on a same-day basis, and can spend much more time with each individual patient than in a practice with a larger patient base.
 There are no additional charges for any services Members receive from our office.
 Most importantly, Members support the mission of Our Lady of Hope Clinic to provide no cost outpatient primary care to the uninsured of our community.
 Members become part of the solution for health care.

 ➤ Is my donation tax-deductible?